MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

+---
+lab:
+  title: Learning Path 1 - Lab 1 - Exercise 2 - Manage Users and Groups
+  description: In this task, you will create three new groups that will be used in later labs.
+You will then manage the groups by assigning users to them.
+Two groups will be Microsoft 365 groups; the third will be a Security group.
+Creating the two types of groups will enable you to see some of the differences between the group types.
+After creating the groups, you will then delete one of them.
+This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.
+  duration: 5 minutes
+  level: 300
+  islab: true
+  primarytopics:
+    - Microsoft 365
+    - Windows
+---

 # Learning Path 1 - Lab 1 - Exercise 2 - Manage Users and Groups

 Organizations must ensure that access to their company data on Microsoft 365 is always secure.
 Microsoft 365 often displays sensitive and confidential data, including emails, documents, customer information, and intellectual property.
 Unauthorized access to Microsoft 365 can lead to data breaches, identity theft, and other malicious activities.
 By securing user access, organizations can prevent unauthorized individuals from accessing and potentially misusing or leaking company data when working in Microsoft 365.